-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your child's diet.
-If your child is having imaging tests, for example, he or she may need to fast beforehand.
+- Be aware of pre-appointment restrictions.
+When you make the appointment, ask if there's anything you need to do in advance — such as restrict your child's diet.

-- Write down any symptoms your child is experiencing, including any that may seem unrelated to patent ductus arteriosus or another heart defect.
+- Write down your child's symptoms, including any that might seem unrelated to patent ductus arteriosus or another heart defect.

-- Bring copies of past medical records, including reports from any previous surgeries or imaging tests that you have.
+- Bring copies of past medical records, including reports from previous surgeries or imaging tests.

-- Make a list of all current medications, vitamins or supplements that your child is taking.
+- List medications, vitamins or supplements that your child takes.

 - Write down questions to ask the doctor.